Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 23. Vestrahorn

-Vestrahorn is one of those places that will captivate you even without you knowing you’re looking for it, especially when driving east past Höfn.
+Vestrahorn is one of the most captivating places to visit in Iceland.
 Its sharp peaks are hard to miss, especially when contrasted with the stretches of sand next to it.

 Vestrahorn is a dramatic saw-tooth mountain that rises precipitously above the shallow black sand tidal lagoon that forms the Stokksnes peninsula.